openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 The steps necessary to design the stratified area estimator are located on the left side of the screen and they need to be completed sequentially from top to bottom.
 Select :code:`Map input` on the left side of the screen.

-For this exercise, we’ll use the classification from `module 2`_.
+For this exercise, we'll use the classification from `module 2`_.

 .. note::